 Day 8 – Waterville to Caherdaniel

-A wonderfully scenic route as the Way rounds the southern side of the peninsula into a different climate.
-The distance is short and there is time to take a detour at Derrynane and visit Derrynane House and Gardens, home of Daniel O’Connell known as ‘The Liberator’ and was the father of Catholic Emancipation during the 19th century.
+A wonderfully scenic route rounding to the south side of the peninsula.
+The distance is short and there is time to take a detour at Derrynane and visit Derrynane House and Gardens, home of Daniel O’Connell known as ‘The Liberator’ who was the father of Catholic Emancipation during the 19th century.

 Overnight accommodation in Caherdaniel village.